Shelter Medicine Programme

 What is special about RVC Shelter Medicine?

-We currently have four dedicated shelter vets who work in shelters in conjunction with our Charity Partners Dogstrust, RSPCA and Wood Green Animal Shelters.
+We currently have twelve dedicated shelter medicine vets who work across shelters and charity hospitals in conjunction with our Charity Partners Blue Cross, RSPCA, and Wood Green.
 The RVC is proud to have created the first formal UK student rotation in the field in February 2014.
-During the rotation, students work alongside our experienced shelter vets at our partner shelters and learning hands on the challenges and rewards of looking after animals in the shelter.
+During the rotation, students work alongside our experienced shelter vets at our partner sites and learn hands on the challenges and rewards of looking after animals in the shelter and providing accessible care.

 How can we help your shelter or charity?